abbycabs/localisationofschool/README.md

 ## Contact

 If you have any doubt, suggetion then you can open issue<link> at this repository.
-You can also join us on Gitter channel <link> for sharing your experience and for more discussion.
+You can also join us on Gitter channel <link> for sharing your experience and for more discussion. :wave:

 Thank you so much for visiting this project. :hearts: We hope we can make some interst to you for joining our wonderful journey towards change in someone's life. :clap: